Victorian Funds Management Corporation

 The Victorian Funds Management Corporation (VFMC) is an agency of the Government of Victoria in Melbourne.

 The VFMC was established by the Victorian Funds Management Act 1994.
 Its role is to provide investment and funds management services to Victorian public authorities.
+The corporation controls a total of about $70 billion in assets that are used mainly to pay superannuation entitlements to serving and former state public servants.